If you’ve ever been on a flight and connected to the plane’s Wi-Fi, you might be wondering how this was even possible.

 Fortunately, as most airlines today use satellites for Wi-Fi connectivity during long-haul international travel, you should have no problem connecting to Wi-Fi over the ocean.

-Why Does Airplane Wi-Fi Sometimes Drop or Slow Down?
+Why Airplane Wi-Fi Sometimes Drops or Slows Down

 There are several reasons why airplane Wi-Fi can drop and slow down.